thelang-io/docs.thelang.io/README.md

 1. Be the only programming language used across the world
 2. Support every possible scenario of development with less effort from developer
-3. Centralise development across The Programming Language by providing building, deployment and testing tools
+3. Centralize development around The Programming Language by providing building, deployment and testing tools

 ## Explanation